Myy666666/Chip-layout/README.md

 The Release assets include:

-- A partial chip layout dataset for training and testing.
+- A partial open-source chip layout dataset.
 - DINOv2 Large / ViT-L/14 pretrained weights.
 - SuperPoint pretrained weights.
+- Our trained MLP projection-head weights.

+These files are not stored directly in the Git repository because the dataset and model checkpoints are large.
+Please download them from the Release page before training or prediction.

+## Expected File Structure

-After downloading the Release assets, place them in the following structure:
+After cloning this repository and downloading the Release assets, place the files like this:

 ```text
 Chip-layout/